-There are multiple barriers to consistent, successful implementation of preventative measures for HAPU/I. This project will utilize Robust Process Improvement® (RPI®) methodology with three participating hospitals and health systems.
+There are many barriers to consistent, successful implementation of preventative measures for HAPU/I. The project utilized Robust Process Improvement® (RPI®) methodology with three participating hospitals.
 RPI is a fact-based, systematic, and data-driven problem-solving methodology which incorporates tools and concepts from Lean Six Sigma and Change Management.

 The Johns Hopkins Hospital

 For more information on the project, please see the blog and press release.